saleor/saleor-docs/docs/dashboard/catalog/products.md

 ![Editing product variants](assets/dashboard-catalog/12.png)

-You can edit the cost and sale price of an item in the Pricing field.
+You can edit the cost and sale price of an item in the Pricing card.

-If you receive new stock, enter the amount in the Inventory section to keep up to date and avoid false out-of-stock messages.
+If you receive new stock, enter the amount in the Inventory field to keep up to date and avoid false out-of-stock messages.
 Save any changes before exiting.

-You can repeat this process for all sizes or types of the same product by clicking the Variants section on the left side.
+You can repeat this process for all sizes or types of the same product by clicking the Variants card on the left side.
 Each variant has a specific SKU code (Stock Keep Unit) and will all information is unique to specific variants.

 ### Editing Attributes